AdilKhn/clojure-tdl/docs/reveal/tdl.md

 2. Katas
 3. Combine the best parts.

-Note: This is a note
+Note: Koans are written in a TDD way.
+Katas exist, but we can Test Drive them.
 |--|
 # ? <!-- .element: style="font-size: 1500%" -->
 |--|